List of presidents of Washington College

 The president of Washington College is appointed by the Board of Visitors and Governors and serves at the pleasure of the board.
 They are the chief executive officer and chief spokesperson of the college.
 As a part of their role, they are a voting member of the college's faculty and ex officio member of the Board of Visitors and Governors.
 There is no fixed compensation or pay scale for the position; each president negotiates a contract independently with the board.
 As a part of the position's compensation, the President of Washington College is given access to the Hynson-Ringgold House, which has been the official residence of the Washington College president since 1944.

-At least 31 people have been the president of Washington College since 1782, four of whom have been interim presidents.
+At least 32 people have been the president of Washington College since 1782, four of whom have been interim presidents.
 (Note: It is unknown who the principal was between 1805 and 1813.)
-Of the 31 presidents only one, Joseph McLain, was an alumnus of the college and only one, Sheila Bair, was a woman.
+Of the 32 presidents, two, Joseph McLain and Bryan Matthews, were alumni of the college and only one, Sheila Bair, was a woman.
 The presidents of the college have been drawn from a variety of areas including religion, military service, governmental service, and academia.
 Six Washington College presidents were ordained in the Episcopal Church or the Methodist Protestant Church before their term.
 Several were also the rector of Emanuel Parish in Chestertown concurrent to their term as president.
 Washington College presidents have come from many parts of public life.
 Two were engaged in military service before their term and four were in public service.
 A singular president, Kurt M. Landgraf, was working in the private sector before his term.
 Most of the remaining presidents were academics before becoming president of the college.
-Three were presidents of other colleges, eight were academic administrators, five were faculty members at other colleges, and three were faculty members at Washington College before their terms.
+Three were presidents of other colleges, eight were academic administrators, six were faculty members at other colleges, and four were faculty members at Washington College before their terms.